 How Do I Pay A Red Light Camera Ticket?

 Once you receive your red light ticket in the mail, follow the payment instructions provided.
-In most cases, you can pay a red light camera ticket online.
+In most cases, you can pay for a red light camera ticket online.
 You also have the option to pay in person, or may a payment by mail.